 Vic Feldman joined the CAP in March 2017.

-Vic believes the skills he has acquired throughout his career will enable him to help with systems evaluation and improvement, workplace health and safety, and analysing consumer complaints data.
+The skills Vic has acquired throughout his career enables him to help to support the CAP with systems evaluation and improvement, workplace health and safety, and analysing consumer complaints data.

 Vic is passionate about providing a voice for the community to help shape and deliver healthcare which meets the needs of the people across the region.